jmcfarlane/chula/docs/getting_started.rst

 What's next
 +++++++++++

-When creating your own application is's going to be important that you understand the configuration options available.
-You'll also want to learn more about featues available, and how to use them.
+When creating your own application it's important that you understand the configuration options available.
+You'll also want to learn more about features available, and how to use them.
 You can find detail on configuration `here <library/config.html>`_.

 .. _Apache: http://www.apache.org
 .. _BAT: http://en.wikipedia.org/wiki/Acceptance_testing